fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-1-2-singapore-IB-education.md

 + NPS International School: Average score of 38.1 points.
 + Many international schools cater to a broader range of students, including those new to the IB curriculum, which may impact average scores.

 Personally, I’d recommend IB as a way to shift away from the harsher local curriculum and to have a more recognized gateway into international.
-Let me know what you guys think though
+Let me know what you guys think though.
+[Here's] (https://fromhktosg.github.io/education/) our earlier evaluation of Singapore's education vs that of Hong Kong's education!